 One of the key design features of the device is a waterproof button system.
 It takes advantage of the flexible material, and uses an intricate geometry design to achieve a mobile mechanism without the need of any additional parts.

 Vert was created and is being produced today by equla, a North-American company that uses top of the line technologies to deliver health and performance measures to the equine market.
-It is currently being used by a variety of professional and amateur riders around the world, in addition to a number of equine researchers.
+It is currently being used by a variety of researchers, professional and amateur riders in more than 18 countries around the world.
 You can order yours here.